If needed, take your Communication-A course

 If you have an outstanding Quantitative Reasoning-A or math requirement, take the appropriate course/s (often Math 112, but there are many options) within your first two years.

 Complete your foreign language requirements

-If you choose to pursue a Bachelor of Science (B.S.) degree, you will need to complete up to the third-year level of one foreign language.
+If you choose to pursue a Bachelor of Science (BS) degree, you will need to complete up to the third-year level of one foreign language.
 If you took three years of one foreign language in high school, you have completed this requirement (one high-school year is equivalent to one university semester).
-If you choose to pursue a Bachelor of Arts (B.A.), you must complete up to either the fourth-year level of one foreign language, or the third-level of one language and the second-year of another.
+If you choose to pursue a Bachelor of Arts (BA) degree, you must complete up to either the fourth-year level of one foreign language, or the third-year level of one language and the second-year level of another.
 The latter option may be preferable if you took two or three years of a foreign language in high school but do not feel confident taking the same language at the next level of difficulty at the UW.